-There are few American chefs, much less female chefs, who can boast staying power in Michelin-starred restaurants.
-Chef Alexandra Guarnaschelli can boast indeed — she embarked on a culinary journey in France and ended up working in some of the country’s top restaurants including esteemed chef Guy Savoy’s eponymous three-star kitchen.
+Few American chefs, much less female chefs, can boast leading Michelin-starred restaurants abroad.
+Chef Alexandra Guarnaschelli can make such a boast, having embarked on a culinary journey in France that saw her working in some of that country’s top restaurants, including esteemed chef Guy Savoy’s eponymous three-star kitchen.
+Today Guarnaschelli is recognized as one of America’s most accomplished top chefs, acclaimed for her work in the kitchen, as an author, and as a popular television personality.

 “My mother was always coaxing me from my ‘Barbie land’ under the dining room table to peel potatoes, knead bread or assemble a trifle,” says Guarnaschelli, who jokingly continues, “what else could a seven-year-old have wanted from life?”

-This early emphasis on her palate truly shaped her future in food.
-On the day of Guarnaschelli’s graduation from Barnard College in 1991, she decided to explore her culinary interests and began working under the tutelage of the acclaimed American chef and restaurateur Larry Forgione.
+This early exposure to the foods of the world both expanded her palate and determined her future.
+In 1991, after Guarnaschelli graduated from Barnard College, she decided to explore her culinary interests and began working under the tutelage of the acclaimed American chef and restaurateur Larry Forgione.

-Forgione encouraged Guarnaschelli to travel and expand her skill set, so she obligingly moved to France to do a work study at La Varenne Culinary School in Burgundy.
-After school and traveling throughout France, she moved to Paris to begin a four day stage at the Michelin three-star restaurant Guy Savoy.
+Sensing both her innate talent and need for wider experience, Forgione encouraged Guarnaschelli to travel and expand her skill set.
+Taking his advice, she moved to France to do a work study at La Varenne Culinary School in Burgundy.
+After earning her Grand Diplôme in Culinary Arts, she traveled throughout France before moving to Paris to begin a four-day stage at the Michelin three-star restaurant Guy Savoy.
 Four days turned into four years with Guarnaschelli rapidly being promoted to sous chef at La Butte Chaillot, another Savoy establishment.
-“The first three months were terrifying — imagine being a young American woman in charge of a French kitchen with 10 young, male cooks under you?
-Professionally, it was a life-changing experience,” she says.
+Though it was daunting to be a young American woman in charge of a French kitchen with ten young male cooks serving under her, she rose to the challenge, winning the respect of all who shared her kitchen in the process.

-After seven successful years in France, Guarnaschelli returned stateside.
-Though she left the country, she maintained her connection with the cuisine, joining the venerable Daniel Boulud at restaurant Daniel, where she quickly rose through the ranks to become sous chef at the Manhattan standard.
-Always looking to expand her culinary knowledge, Guarnaschelli moved to Los Angeles for two years to join Joachim Splichal’s Patina Group, where she worked at the acclaimed Patina restaurant in West Hollywood before moving to New York to open Splichal’s first New York City venture.
+After seven successful years in France, Guarnaschelli returned to the States to join the venerable Daniel Boulud at Manhattan’s iconic restaurant Daniel, where she quickly rose through the ranks to become sous chef.
+Thereafter, seeking to further expand her culinary knowledge, Guarnaschelli moved to Los Angeles for two years to join Joachim Splichal’s Patina Group, working at the acclaimed Patina restaurant in West Hollywood before moving to New York to open Splichal’s first New York City venture.

-In 2003, Guarnaschelli became the executive chef at Butter Restaurant, where she really had a chance to spread her wings and develop a menu based on her own choices and point of view.
-Guarnaschelli created an American menu spotlighting local ingredients and allowing their flavors to shine.
-After the success of Butter, in 2011, she opened The Darby, a unique supper club.
-In addition to restaurant work, Guarnaschelli also spent a few years instructing budding professional chefs as a chef-Instructor at New York City’s Institute of Culinary Education and became a member of the ICE Advisory Council.
-In Fall of 2015, Chef Guarnaschelli opened Driftwood Room at Nautilus South Beach in Miami, Florida.
-Also in Fall 2015, Guarnaschelli premiered her one-woman live comedy show, Busting My Chops at Carolines on Broadway.
-Alex continued her comedy career with an appearance in East Hampton at CAROLINES @ THE BEACH in August 2016.
-Most recently, Guarnaschelli was named the Head of Twitter’s Food Council, a group of leading culinary figures who regularly join the Twitter conversation on all things food and food culture.
+In 2003, Guarnaschelli became the executive chef at Butter Restaurant, which provided the opportunity for her to spread her wings and develop a menu based on her own choices and point of view.
+Guarnaschelli created an American menu spotlighting local ingredients in dishes that allowed their flavors to shine.
+In 2011, following the success of Butter, she opened The Darby, a unique supper club.
+In addition to restaurant work, Guarnaschelli also spent a few years instructing budding professional chefs as a chef-Instructor at New York City’s Institute of Culinary Education, becoming a member of the ICE Advisory Council.
+In fall 2015, Guarnaschelli opened Driftwood Room at Nautilus South Beach in Miami, Florida.
+In a departure from the kitchen to the stage, in 2015 Guarnaschelli premiered her one-woman live comedy show, Busting My Chops, at Caroline’s on Broadway and also appeared in East Hampton at CAROLINES @ THE BEACH in August 2016.
+A popular mainstay on social media, Guarnaschelli was recently named the Head of Twitter’s Food Council, a group of leading culinary figures who regularly join the Twitter conversation on all things food and food culture.

-Chef Guarnaschelli is a recurring and guest judge on several Food Network prime-time series such as Chopped, Beat Bobby Flay, Cooks vs. Cons and Bakers vs. Fakers.
+Guarnaschelli is a recurring and guest judge on several Food Network prime-time series such as Chopped (which earned each of the judges a James Beard Foundation Award for best Television Program), Beat Bobby Flay, Cooks vs. Cons and Bakers vs. Fakers.
 Alex has appeared as a judge on Food Network’s new series Iron Chef Gauntlet, and as both a challenger and a judge on Food Network’s Iron Chef America where she went on to compete on season 4 of The Next Iron Chef.
 In 2012, she beat nine rival chefs to win The Next Iron Chef: Redemption and joined the ranks of Kitchen Stadium Iron Chefs.
 Guarnaschelli won the last season of Food Network’s Guy’s Superstar Grocery Games in September 2016 and was a mentor on the second season of Food Network’s All-Star Academy.
 Alex hosted her own shows, The Cooking Loft and Alex’s Day Off, which launched in October 2009.
 Most recently, she has appeared on NBC’s Late Night with Seth Meyers, NBC’s TODAY, The Dr. Oz Show, ABC’s Good Morning America and ABC’s Live!
 With Kelly.
-Alex has been featured in The Wall Street Journal, The New York Times, Food & Wine, Food Networking Magazine and Every Day with Rachael Ray.
-In 2018, Alex launched her own Food Network digital series Fix Me A Plate, where the New York native takes audiences on an insider’s tour of the city’s best no-frills food spots.
+Alex has been featured in publications such as The Wall Street Journal, The New York Times, Food & Wine, Food Networking Magazine and Every Day with Rachael Ray.
+In 2018, Food Network launched Alex’s digital series Fix Me a Plate, in which the New York native takes audiences on an insider’s tour of the city’s best no-frills food spots.
+The second season was released in fall 2018 and has been greenlit for season 3.

-Alex released her first cookbook, “Old-School Comfort Food: The Way I Learned to Cook”, in Spring 2013.
-Alex’s second cookbook, “The Home Cook: Recipes to Know by Heart”, debuted in Fall 2017.
+Alex released her first cookbook, “Old-School Comfort Food: The Way I Learned to Cook”, in spring 2013.
+In fall 2017, Alex’s second cookbook, “The Home Cook: Recipes to Know by Heart”, won praise from outlets such as Publisher’s Weekly which noted that “…Guarnaschelli nicely chronicles the changes in a shifting culinary landscape.”

 Read the Full Bio +